ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 * The "downstream" gradients will also be values close to zero!
 (Because of backpropagation.)
 * And, when you multiply quantities close to zero - they get even smaller.

+Even the maximum value of the gradient is only 0.25 - so the gradient is always less than 1, and we know what happens if you multiply many quantities less than 1...

+The network "learns fastest" when the gradient is large.
 When the sigmoid "saturates", it "kills" the neuron!

-(Same issue with tanh.)
+Same issue with tanh, although that is slightly better - its output is centered at zero, and its gradient has.

 (There is also an analagous "exploding gradient" problem when large gradients are propagated back through the network.)